thunder/thunder-documentation/extending.md

 To add an extension to your project, go to the root of your site (there should be a `composer.json` file) and add modules by typing
 ```
-$ composer require drupal/[shortname of the extension]
+$ composer require drupal/[short name of the extension]
 ```
 into the command line.